QC-CALC Part File Utility Manual - 4.1

 QCQ Files

 This screen allows you to set the Root folder to store the new QCQ files.
-If your QCC files were stored in subfolders, this folder structure will be duplicated within the Root folder you specify.
+If your QCC files were stored in subfolders, this folder structure will be duplicated within your specific Root folder.

 SQL Server Part Files

-This screen allows you select the SQL Server database to store the converted part files.
+This screen lets you select the SQL Server database to store the converted part files.
 Enter your database information and click the Test Connection button if your database already exists.
-Use the Create Database button if your database does not yet exist.
+If it does not, use the Create Database button.

-This screen has a few settings that are required for the conversion process to happen.
+This screen requires a few settings for the conversion process to occur.
 It only appears for QCC file conversions.

 Location

-SQL Server Only - The Location is a free form text field that can be used for describing the location/origin of the part files.
+SQL Server Only - The Location is a free-form text field that describes the location/origin of the part files.

 Assignable Cause/Corrective Action files